maksvet/Electronic-Medical-Record-Project/emr-app/README.md

 5. Navigate to the _emr.app_ directory.
 .
-5. Run the following command: >npm i to install dependencies
+5. Run the following command:<br/>
+ >npm i to install dependencies

-6. Run the following command:<be/>
+6. Run the following command:<br/>
 >npm start.

 7. The application will start on port _localhost:9001._